Music Opportunities at Frederick Bird School

 The school choir meets on a Thursday after school.
 Our choir takes part in local events and often performs with local orchestras.
 We are currently working towards a performance called Electric Proms at Warwick Arts Centre in November.

 Drama club will be starting soon.
 More details to follow.
 This year we will be performing Bugsy Malone.

 KS2 composition club

 This club is for children from year 2 upwards.
-They meet on Wednesdays after school.
+They meet on Mondays after school.

 If you would like to start learning an instrument or sign up to join a club please see Mrs Seymour for an enrolment form.
 Sign up remains open until clubs are full.

 As well as the lessons and clubs listed we also work hard to offer whole class opportunities throughout the year where possible.

 Last year, Year 4 were given the opportunity to learn how to play a trumpet or a trombone.
 The children learnt how to assemble the instruments and how to blow the mouthpiece to create a sound.
 They then learnt how to play different notes and practised blowing short and long sounds.
 They sang songs together in rounds and learnt how to play Happy by Pharrell Williams and Winter Wonderland.
 This culminated in a performance for the parents in December, in which they showcased their new skills.